pages-cms/website/src/docs/index.md

 ### Use the online version

 The easiest way to get started is to use [the online version of Pages CMS](https://app.pagescms.org).
-You'll simply need to log in with your GitHub and [configure your website](/docs/configuration).
+You'll simply need to log in with your GitHub account and [configure your website](/docs/configuration).

 This online version runs the latest version from [the public repository](https://github.com/pages-cms/pages-cms).
 Additionally, we do not keep any information in the backend (OAuth tokens are saved on the client side and the app directly talks to the GitHub API).